playmint/ds/contracts/src/maps/tutorial-room-1/README.md

-# 5. Create a new type of building
+## 5. Create a new type of building

 The map is currently empty and there are no buildings to build.
-So we are going to create a new type of 'Factory' building that crafts a new kind of item.
+So we are going to create a new kind of 'Factory' building that crafts a new kind of item.

 First, open the the **building-fabricator**, by opening a web browser and navigating to [http://localhost:3000/building-fabricator].